Skip to Content

 Daniel Tranel, PhD

-We appreciate your interest in our Neuropsychology Postdoctoral Residency program at the University of Iowa Hospitals and Clinics.
+We appreciate your interest in the Postdoctoral Fellowship in Clinical Neuropsychology at the University of Iowa Hospitals and Clinics.
 We offer professional training based on exposure to a wide spectrum of neuropsychological disorders and guidance from several full time faculty with expertise in all of the major subspecialties of our discipline.

 Our goal is for each resident to complete the training program having achieved a high level of clinical competence, and unmistakable self-confidence as a neuropsychologist.
 Virtually the entire residency program is based at University Hospitals, one of the largest university hospitals in the nation.
 Clinical training is enriched by formal teaching in the basic neurosciences, opportunities for research, and a culture that values becoming a teacher as well as a learner.